Garibay Institute: Intra-Planetary National Anthem Announced At COP28

 Super Producer Fernando Garibay Launches Global Music Initiative

-Dubai, United Arab Emirates--(Newsfile Corp. - December 13, 2023) - An 'Intra-Planetary National Anthem' was announced at a COP28 press conference hosted by the International Association for the Advancement of Innovative Approaches to Global Challenges (IAAI) on December 8.
+Dubai, UAE, 13th December 2023, ZEX PR WIRE , An 'Intra-Planetary National Anthem' was announced at a COP28 press conference hosted by the International Association for the Advancement of Innovative Approaches to Global Challenges (IAAI) on December 8.
 It is a global music initiative and movement led by the Garibay Institute in collaboration with Digital Art for Climate.

 Fernando Garibay and Oscar Wendel at COP28 UN press conference on December 8, 2023